 be less than 12 credits for the regular Spring; there is no increase in Pell if the student is already full time for regular Spring.

 Alternative Loans are education loans that are based on the credit worthiness of the student and/or co-signer(s).
 Many banks, credit unions, and saving and loan corporations offer these loan products.
 Alternative loans tend to have higher interest rates than do the Title IV federal loans (i.e., Direct Loan and Perkins Loan).
 Most alternative loans require an enrollment status of at least six credits.
 As with the Title IV federal loans, alternative loan repayment usually begins six months after a student graduates or enroll for less than six credits.
 The loan accrues interest while the student is attending college.
 Lehman College views alternative loans as an educational funding source for international students, non-matriculated students and other students who are not eligible for Title IV federal loans.
-Lehman College will not certify an alternative loan for any one who is eligible for federal loans.
+Private (Alternative) loans should be considered only as a "last resort" after exhausting all Federal financial aid options.

 The HOPE Scholarship tax credit attempts to make the first two years of college more affordable.
 Students receive a 100% tax credit for the first $1,000 paid for tuition and fees minus grants, scholarships, and other tax-free educational assistance.
 This credit is phased out for joint filers who have an adjusted gross income between $80,000 and $100,000, and for single filers who have an adjusted gross income between $40,000 and $50,000.
 Students who are in their first two years of college and enrolled on at least a half-time basis in a degree or certificate program can claim the credit for two years.
 The taxpayer can claim a credit for his own, his or her spouse's or dependent childrens' tuition expenses.
 For more information, click here.